publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697e.md

                 (ii) of properly closing section 504 \[[15 U.S.C.
 697a][/us/usc/t15/s697a]\] loans and servicing its loan portfolio;

-            (C) if the company agrees to assume and to reimburse the Administration for 10 percent of any loss sustained by the Administration as a result of default by the company in the payment of principal or interest on a debenture issued by such company and guaranteed by the Administration under this section (15 percent in the case of any such loss attributable to a debenture issued by the company during any period for which an election is in effect under subsection (c)(7) of this section for such company); and
+            (C) if the company agrees to assume and to reimburse the Administration for 10 percent of any loss sustained by the Administration as a result of default by the company in the payment of principal or interest on a debenture issued by such company and guaranteed by the Administration under this section (15 percent in the case of any such loss attributable to a debenture issued by the company during any period for which an election is in effect under subsection (c)(7) for such company); and

             (D) the  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be preceded by “if”. </sup></sup>  Administrator determines, with respect to the company, that the loss reserve established in accordance with subsection (c) of this section is sufficient for the company to meet its obligations to protect the Federal Government from risk of loss.
+Probably should be preceded by “if”. </sup></sup>  Administrator determines, with respect to the company, that the loss reserve established in accordance with subsection (c) is sufficient for the company to meet its obligations to protect the Federal Government from risk of loss.

         (3) __Applicability of criteria after designation__